 Telogen Effluvium Treatment

 The key element in the treatment of chronic Telogen Effluvium is primarily trying to correctly identify and eliminate the causative factor.
 As long as the problem that destroys the hair in the infrastructure continues, no treatment method will give satisfactory results.
-Especially in the case of Telogen Effluvium due to anemia, blood values should not increased to ideal ranges, but to values necessary for healthy support of the hair.
+Especially in the case of Telogen Effluvium due to anemia, blood values should not increase to ideal ranges, but to values necessary for healthy support of the hair.

-In addition to correcting the underlying causes, support can obtain from the care programs that will be applied directly to the hair in order to control the shedding faster and to make the regrowth of hair healthy and strong.
+In addition to correcting the underlying causes, support can obtain from the care programs that will be applied directly to the hair to control the shedding faster and to make the regrowth of hair healthy and strong.
 These methods should also be determined according to the type of hair loss, the rate and quality of hair growth and can be glazed as follows: